VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 End Sub

-• After running, it will first ask to select a range to copy.
-Then it’ll ask to select the destination cell.
-The output will be like the following gif.
+• It will first ask to select a range to copy.
+It will ask to select the destination cell.
+The output will be like the following GIF.

 Copy and Paste Cells in Excel Using VBA